phonedude/cs395-s20/README.md

 * Participating in the scholarly communication process: reading and summarizing papers, preparing and giving presentations, documenting your own research findings, the spectrum of scholarly communication, etc.

-* Preparing proposals: students will read, review, and finally prepare their own actual research proposal(s) to be submitted to places like the National Science Foundation (NSF), Virginia Space Grant Consortium (VSGC), National Aeronautics and Space Administration (NASA), and others as idenfitied.
+* Preparing proposals: students will read, review, and finally prepare their own actual research proposals to be submitted to places like the National Science Foundation (NSF), Virginia Space Grant Consortium (VSGC), National Aeronautics and Space Administration (NASA), and others as idenfitied (and pending the student's eligibility).

 * Reproducibility and Replicability: students will work in teams to identify published data and web science studies that they will [reproduce and/or replicate](https://phys.org/news/2019-05-replicability-science.html).

 ### Class Schedule

 Note: this class schedule is subject to change.
 Watch the class repo and monitor the class email list for updates.

-get accounts: Google Scholar, Twitter, LinkedIn, ResearchGate, ORCID
-twitter: follow 100 accounts, use lists, daily: #TIL #cs395s20

 * 2020-01-15: Administrivia, scholarly communication, web science, research and grad school
   * assignment 1: research identity, VSGC proposal